-Mental Health & Community Based Services - provides a wide array of assessment, treatment, intervention and support services for individuals, couples and families coping with a variety of challenges.
-JSSA's adoption services support individuals and families seeking to grow their family.
+Mental Health and Community-Based Services - provides a wide array of assessment, treatment, intervention and support services for individuals, couples and families coping with a variety of challenges.
 Synagogue liaison programs provide support services to area congregations.
+JSSA's J-Caring line connects callers with community-based services.

 Senior Services and Holocaust Survivors - provides care management and other community support services that allow frail seniors and Holocaust survivors to remain independent in their homes, providing peace of mind to their families.
 Chaplaincy services are provided to individuals in assisted living facilities and hospitals.
+Brenner Transportation provides escorted transportation to medical appointments.
+Meals on Wheels delivers kosher meals to individuals aged 60 and over who are confined to their homes.